James-Tiny-Tjib/Pulsating_Auroras_Detection_Scripts_Nasa_GSFC_2025/README.md

 ## `final_8_11_detection.py`

 ### Description
-This script contains the core logic for detecting aurora pulsations. **It is not intended for direct execution.** It functions as a module that is automatically called by `final_8_11_master_analysis.py`.
+This script contains the core logic for detecting aurora pulsations.
+It can be used as a stand-alone program (for 1 hour of data) and also functions as a module that is automatically called by `final_8_11_master_analysis.py`.

 ### Functionality Overview
 The script automates the process of pulsation detection through three stages: